lucee/lucee-docs/docs/recipes/extension-installation.md

 ### Cons
 - No hot deployment
 - Requires setting environment variables or system properties, which might be complex in some environments

+## Logging and Troubleshooting
+If you encounter issues while installing extensions, you can check the log at `{lucee-installation}/lucee-server/context/logs/deploy.log` not only for any errors reported but also to see what actions were performed.
+This log is by default set to info level and should contain all details about the installation process.

 ## Conclusion
 Lucee offers several methods to install extensions, each with its own advantages and disadvantages.
 Choose the method that best fits your deployment and management workflow: